Horsey Gap Seals

 Breeding And Pupping

 Grey seals are typically found in the North Atlantic Ocean, where they spend much of their time swimming and foraging for food.
-However, during the breeding season (which runs from late November to early February), they come ashore to mate, give birth, and nurse their young.
+However, during the breeding season (Late November to early February), they come ashore to mate, give birth, and nurse their young.

 The breeding season at Horsey Gap is a spectacular sight, as thousands of seals gather on the beach to mate and give birth.
 Female seals (known as cows) typically give birth to one pup per year, which they nurse for several weeks before weaning them and returning to the sea.